John Warner dies; former GOP senator was military expert

 John Warner mended his strained GOP ties by helping Jim Gilmore become governor in 1997 and George Allen take Robb’s Senate seat in 2000.

 Warner clerked at the United States Circuit Court of Appeals for the District of Columbia, went into private practice, and then became a federal prosecutor.
-He served as secretary of the Navy from 1972 to 1974.
+He was Navy secretary from 1972 to 1974.

 Warner got an estimated $7 million fortune in the breakup of his first marriage, to Catherine Mellon, daughter of multimillionaire Paul Mellon.
 He married real estate agent Jeanne Vander Myde in 2003.